digiblurDIY/Website/README.md

 ### Local Development

-Install Visual Studio Code and NPM 16 lts, checkout this repo in visual studio code and run the following in the visual studio terminal:
+Install Visual Studio Code and NodeJS 16 lts, checkout this repo in visual studio code and run the following in the visual studio terminal:

 ```
 $ npm start